docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

     1. [Verifying DKIM signatures from inbound mail][rspamd-docs-dkim-checks] is enabled by default.
     2. [Signing outbound mail with your DKIM key][rspamd-docs-dkim-signing] needs additional setup (key + dns + config).

-    !!! example "Creating DKIM Keys"

-        You can simply run

-        ```bash
-        docker exec -it <CONTAINER NAME> setup config dkim help
-        ```

-        which provides you with an overview of what the script can do.
-Just running

-        ```bash
-        docker exec -it <CONTAINER NAME> setup config dkim
-        ```

-        will execute the helper script with default parameters.

     ??? warning "Using Multiple Domains"